 THE BATTLE OF THE THAMES

 Whitley’s last battle was fought when he was sixty-four, during the War of 1812.
-The Indian confederation, under the leadership of Tecumseh, had joined with the British as a last ditch effort to stop the ever expanding white hordes.
-Whitley, despite his advanced age answered Governor Shelby’s calls for volunteers, enlisting as a private in Richard Mentor Johnson’s Kentucky Volunteers.
+The Indian confederation, under the leadership of Tecumseh, had joined with the British in a last-ditch effort to stop the ever-expanding white hordes.
+Whitley, despite his advanced age, answered Governor Shelby’s calls for volunteers, enlisting as a private in Richard Mentor Johnson’s Kentucky Volunteers.

 While the main force was deployed to fight the British in lower Ontario, Johnson’s orders were to contain the Indians.
 Fearing an ambush, he sent out a small unit of twenty men ahead of the main force.
 This group was called “The Forlorn Hope”.
 At the head rode Colonel William Whitley.
 At the first volley, fifteen of the twenty were unhorsed.
 When the smoke had cleared, both Tecumseh and William Whitley were numbered among the slain.